skinny85/eol-blog/metalsmith/src/articles/2015/orm-entities-should-be-an-implementation-detail.md

 ... and make `UserDao.findWithPosts(long)` return an instance of this class.
 This way, the type system encodes and enforces how can the various parts of `User` be accessed.
 The contract between `UserDao` and its clients is also pretty clear: "You can call this first method, which is fast but doesn't have all the data, or this other one, which does have the data but is more expensive".

 Notice also that this suddenly frees us from being tied to an ORM at all.
-If one day you decide you want to get rid of Hibernate and use <a href="http://www.jooq.org/" target="_blank">jOOQ</a> instead, you absolutely can, and the client code doesn't even have to be recompiled.
+If one day you decide you want to get rid of Hibernate and use [jOOQ](http://www.jooq.org/) instead, you absolutely can, and the client code doesn't even have to be recompiled.
 If you wanted to do the same with the previous version, the `User` class would have to be kept, even though it wouldn't serve any purpose in the implementation anymore.

 This idea is nothing revolutionary.
-You can think of it as <a href="http://martinfowler.com/bliki/CQRS.html" target="_blank">Command-Query Responsibility Segregation</a> on the "micro" scale, where we explicitly use a different class for querying and a different one for commands.
+You can think of it as [Command-Query Responsibility Segregation](http://martinfowler.com/bliki/CQRS.html) on the "micro" scale, where we explicitly use a different class for querying and a different one for commands.

 I guess some of you may frown that I created a separate class, and worry that in a big application, there might be lots of those additional classes, and you might not like the extra work involved in creating them.
 That is somewhat accurate.
 Java is particularly bad at this; if you use Scala, for example (or Kotlin), creating a class like that is super lightweight: